-For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.
+For better web security, never install a WordPress site with the username “admin”.

-This is the default installation user name for WordPress and one of the first areas of potential vulnerabilities hackers look for when attempting to break into the WordPress CMS.
+This is the default installation user name for WordPress and one of the leading causes of brute force attacks and security threats on a WordPress web site.

-In this tutorial for non-technical WordPress users, we’ll show you how to change the WordPress admin user name from ‘admin’ to a more secure username.
+In this step-by-step tutorial, you will learn how to change the admin user name in WordPress to a more secure user name.

-Normally, in a new WordPress site, the first registered user is usually the administrator.
+Normally, with all new WordPress sites, the first user is the administrator.

-Having the default WordPress username admin is not recommended, as it can out your website or blog at risk …
+Having the default WordPress username admin is not recommended, as it puts your website or blog at risk …

-Let’s change the WordPress admin user name from ‘admin’ to a more secure username.
+Let’s change the admin user name in WordPress from ‘admin’ to a more secure user name.

-Click on the username, or the Edit link when hovering over the user name with your mouse …
+Click on your user name, or the Edit link when hovering over the user name with your mouse …

-You can also visit your “Profile” section by selecting Users > Your Profile from the admin menu.
+You can also visit your “Profile” section by selecting Users > Your Profile from your admin sidebar menu.

 Change Admin Username By Creating A New Admin User

-If your WordPress username is “admin,” here’s the easiest way to change your username without accessing your server:
+If your WordPress username is “admin,” here’s the easiest way to change this without accessing your server and altering your server files or your WordPress database:

 First, let’s create a new user …

-Next, create a new username, and assign your new user account the role of “Administrator”.
-Remember to save your changes to update your settings …
+Next, create a more secure user name, and assign the new user account the role of “Administrator”.
+Save your changes to update your settings …

 Log out of your WordPress admin area …